space-crab/Vulcan-Centaur-Mod-for-SpaceFlight-Simulator/README.md

 # Vulcan-Centaur-Mod-for-SpaceFlight-Simulator
-This pack features detailed components of the Vulcan Centaur Rocket, enabling powerful and efficient launches.
+This is a mod pack for SpaceFlight Simulator that offer a Vulcan centaur custom part pack.
+To Download Simply Extract the Vulcan Centaur.pack from this file and drag and drop it into your custom parts folder.